Protection from Online Falsehoods and Manipulation Act 2019: History

-Between July 2020 and April 2021, there was an eight-month period in which no POFMA uses were recorded.

-On 20 May 2021, POFMA was invoked to have Twitter and Facebook carry a notification with a correction notice to "all end-users in Singapore" regarding falsehoods about a "Singapore Variant" of COVID-19.
-This marks the first time in which all end-users of a social media platform received a correction notice, as opposed to only the users who had accessed directly the falsehood in question.

-As of February 2022, there have been 82 recorded instances of POFMA's usage.

 Purpose

 There were concerns that the Act would enable authorities to suppress criticism and dissent.
 Section 2(2)(b) defines a false statement as "if it is false or misleading, whether wholly or in part, and whether on its own or in the context in which it appears".
 Satire, parody, opinions and criticisms are expressively not covered by the POFMA Act.

 Section 3 of the Act covers any statements that are made available to one or more end-users in Singapore via the internet, SMS or MMS.
 The platforms include social media platforms, such as Facebook, Twitter, Google, and other online closed groups such private chat groups and social media groups.

 The purpose of the Act, as outlined in section 5, is to: